UNRWA says fund cuts by the West ‘collective punishment’ for Palestinians

 The United States, which said 12 agency employees were under investigation, immediately suspended funding, followed by several other countries, including Britain, Germany, Canada, Australia, the Netherlands, Finland, Switzerland and Italy.

+On Sunday, the French foreign ministry announced that Paris has not planned any new payments to support UNRWA for the first quarter of this year and will decide when the time comes what action to take in conjunction with the UN and its other main donors.

-European Union foreign policy chief Josep Borrell said the 27-member bloc would “assess further steps and draw lessons based on the result of the full and comprehensive investigation”.
+European Union foreign policy chief Josep Borrell highlighted that the 27-member bloc would “assess further steps and draw lessons based on the result of the full and comprehensive investigation”.

 “While I understand their concerns – I was myself horrified by these accusations – I strongly appeal to the governments that have suspended their contributions to, at least, guarantee the continuity of UNRWA’s operations,” Guterres said.

 Meanwhile, there are reports that US negotiators were making progress on a potential agreement under which Israel would pause military operations against Hamas for two months in exchange for the release of more than 100 captives.
-Al Jazeera however could not independently verify the reports.
+Al Jazeera could not independently verify the reports.

-On Sunday, CIA director Bill Burns is expected to meet with Israel’s Mossad intelligence agency David Barnea, Qatari Prime Minister Mohammed bin Abdulrahman Al Thani and Egyptian intelligence chief Abbas Kamel in France for talks centred on the captive negotiations.
+CIA director Bill Burns is expected to meet with Israel’s Mossad intelligence agency David Barnea, Qatari Prime Minister Mohammed bin Abdulrahman Al Thani and Egyptian intelligence chief Abbas Kamel in France on Sunday for talks centred on the captive negotiations.

 Over 2 million people in #Gaza depend on @UNRWA for survival as war and displacement continue.